frappe/frappe_docs/frappe_docs/www/docs/user/en/basics/doctypes/naming.md

 ![Document Naming Rule](/docs/assets/img/doctypes/document-naming-rule.png)

-You can create multiple Document Naming Rules for a particular doctype that can be applied selectively based on fitlers.
+You can create multiple Document Naming Rules for a particular doctype that can be applied selectively based on filters.

 To define a Document Naming Rule you have to specify